-Chronic absenteeism has a significant impact on the stability of a child's overall wellbeing, as well as their future success.
-Absenteeism in pre-school or kindergarten haven been shown to delay reading mastery, while in upper grades, lower graduation rates and increased achievement gaps are notable results.
-SDE cites findings that show a correlation between chronic absenteeism, academic achievement and high school graduation.
-There has also been an established connection between chronic absenteeism and criminal behavior.
-Students that were chronically absent had an elevated risk of being involved in the juvenile justice system and subsequent recidivism rates.
+Chronic absenteeism has a significant impact on the stability of children's overall well-being as well as their future success.
+Absenteeism in preschool or Kindergarten has been shown to delay reading mastery, while in upper grades, lower graduation rates and increased achievement gaps are notable results.
+CSDE cites findings that show a correlation between chronic absenteeism, academic achievement and high school graduation.

-Efforts to take on chronic absenteeism in Connecticut have occurred at both the municipal level, and through statewide initiatives.
-In New Britain, community partnerships, specialized school teams to monitor students at risk, and greater focus on kindergarten absenteeism have provided substantial reductions.
-The CT Association of School Based Health Centers has indicated that the implementation of the School-Based Diversion Initiative (SBDI) has been beneficial as well.
-The SBDI, which is focused on middle schools and high schools with higher levels of juvenile justice involvement, has drastically decreased school-based court referrals and instead greatly increased the rate of referrals to behavioral health services.
-The strategic action group has been instrumental in promoting communication and collaboration among critical state agency and community-based partners, as well as centralizing existing initiatives and promising new practices.
-The 2015 Legislative session produced legislation that establishes attendance review teams similar to those in New Britain on a statewide level, improves local data for state analysis, and allows truancy clinics to be implemented statewide.
+Efforts to address chronic absenteeism in Connecticut have occurred at both the district/community and state levels.
+In New Britain, community partnerships, specialized school teams to monitor students at risk, and greater focus on Kindergarten absenteeism have provided substantial reductions.
+The Connecticut Association of School Based Health Centers has indicated that the implementation of the state's School-Based Diversion Initiative (SBDI) has been beneficial as well.
+The SBDI, which is focused on middle schools and high schools with higher levels of juvenile justice involvement, has drastically decreased school-based court referrals and, instead, greatly increased the rate of referrals to behavioral health services.
+Also at the state level, CSDE recently launched the Next Generation Accountability System, a new, broader set of performance measures that gives a more comprehensive and holistic picture of how schools and students are performing.
+Chronic absenteeism is one of 12 indicators and is inclusive of all grades, Kindergarten through Grade 12.